-The Advanced Options tab shows you where the temporary files are kept while SET-IT is running.
+The Temp Folder portion of Advanced Options tab shows you where the temporary files are kept while SET-IT is running.

 There may be situations like a system crash where you will need to find these files so you can click the "Path" button to go there.
 SET-IT normally will clear this folder when saves are done or the project closes normally.
 However, you may need to manually clear these files if you have had a lot of crashes for some reason and your files are taking up too much space.
 You can click Export to move the files for offline analysis or you can Clear the files to make room on your hard drive.

-dvanced Advanced ( Options for working with S ET-IT General Control Diagrams Synchronization Requirements Project Validation files whe it never o You can the 'Clea creates temporary files unde n it closes, but for various re gets to do this). clean out anything left ther easons it doesn't alwa e that is not being use nose files could potent or it's own temporary use.
-SET-IT ys happen (for example, if the pro rd at the moment by pressing ally be used to recover some ll its temporary Diagram Verification Path C:\Users\dbinkley\Appl Data\Local\Temp\IT!
-S Architecture\SET-IT\ Output Size: 60 MB [ Export Clear Event Log Import (RAD-IT) Advanced SET-IT of SET-IT's s ability to support complex of database operations ir system options that can impact n some scenarios.
-Change these stem resource errors or file lock AutoBackup ease Maximum File Locks ET-IT is newer than the cked: 9/23/2022, 12:56:09 €9 PM Show on main window Check for updates at startup 5
+vanced Advanced (Options for working with SET-IT General Diagrams Synchronization Requirements Project Validation Temp Fold SET-IT of files whe it never You can the 'Clea of the un er creates temporary files under the followin in it closes, but for various reasons it do gets to do this). clean out anything left there that is not ir button, but please note those files co isaved changes from prior to the crash ng folder for it's own temporary use.
+SET-IT esn't always happen for example, if the pro being used at the moment by pressing uld potentially be used to recover some should delete all its temporary gram crashes, Diagram Verification Path Path C:\Users\Userid \AppData\Local\Temp\ITS Architecture\SET-IT\ Output Size: 54 MB [Export Clear Event Log Import (RAD-IT) Advanced Database SET-IT SET-IT's options o errors) w Access Options uses database access technologies that a ability to support complex database of only if you are encountering system erro hile using SET-IT. at include system options that can impact perations in some scenarios.
+Change these rs (e.g., system resource errors or file lock AutoBackup ease Maximum File Locks SET-IT Up You're Last che date up to date icked: 8/29/2023, 3:36:57 PM < for updates ✓ Show on main window ✓ Check for updates at startur